vineethkumarv/sv-wiki/Control-Flow.md

                              Figure.2.
 Conditional Statements

 ### if
- This statement is use for giving a single condition and   inside it executing the multiple statements or single statement .
-This is generally use for comparison of a number or two numbers .
+ This statement is used for giving a single condition and inside it executing the multiple statements or single statement.
+This is generally used for comparison of a number or two numbers.

 **Syntax**
               `if(condition)begin  `